solenn-tl/land_registry_tables_processing_TPDL_2025/.ipynb_checkpoints/README-checkpoint.md

 ## Requirements
 * Python >= 3.10
-* Each *scripts/XX* subfolder might have is special requirements (and virtual environnement)
+* Each *scripts/XX* subfolder requires a dedicated virtual environnement
-* Depending on the task :
+* Computing resources :
     * 2 GPUs with at least 45Go RAM required to train DAN
     * 1 GPU for YOLOv11 and Camembert-NER model fine-tuning